What you didn't know about emulsifiers - and why they're not in our certified organic skin care

 Cationic emulsifiers are positively charged and can bind to the protein keratin which is located in the outer layer of the skin.
 Because of this capacity to bind to the skin, they also have the potential to cause skin irritation, mainly due to toxic effects on skin cells.
 Examples of cationic emulsifiers include benzalkonium chloride and behentrimonium methosulphate.

-Non-ionic emulsifiers have no charge and are considered less irritating than anionic and cationic surfactants, yet some of them have been shown to interact with skin lipids, producing microscopic changes in the outer layer of the skin that alter the skin’s barrier function (summarised in 1).
-Examples of nonionic emulsifiers include cetearyl alcohol and ceteareth-20.
+Non-ionic emulsifiers have no charge and are considered less irritating than anionic and cationic surfactants, yet some of them have been shown to interact with skin lipids, disrupting the skin’s barrier function and increasing loss of water from the skin (summarised in 1, 3).
+Examples of nonionic emulsifiers include cetearyl alcohol, stearic acid, glyceryl stearate and ceteareth-20.

 Can emulsifiers really cause a problem?